 On a trip to Brazil, visitors will certainly come across this purple fruit, which is usually served in the form of ice cream.
 Little known and often only available in powder form, açaí in Brazil is what chocolate ice cream is in America in summer.

 Açaí is a super food with an incredible energy density, known for being nutrient dense, most notably the antioxidants, fiber, and omega vitamins that it provides.

-In Brazil, people will often encounter special cafés or direct sales stands where açaí is offered and most of the time it is possible to customize an açaí in different sizes and consisting of several layers in combination with other fruits, cereals, or even chocolate.
+In Brazil, people will often encounter special cafés or direct sales stands where açaí is offered and most of the time is possible to customize an açaí in different sizes and consisting of several layers in combination with other fruits, cereals, or even chocolate.
 Another variation is the pulp, a large bowl in which the açaí ice cream is served and garnished with banana pieces and cereals.